flumeapp/help.flumeapp.com/misc/limits.md

 See [I get an error when trying to add a comment.](https://help.instagram.com/161863397286564)

-## Biography
+## Profile

-The following limits apply to your [Profile](/views/profile/editprofile.md) biography:
+The following limits apply to your [Profile](/views/profile/editprofile.md):

+- 30 characters for usernames
-- 150 characters
+- 150 characters for biographies

 ## Messages